5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Enabling_AppleIGC.md

 	- "Add" Section: enable `AppleIGC.kext`
 	- "Quirks" Section: enable `DisableIoMapperMapping` quirk

-Tested with macOS Sonoma and Sequoia beta 5.
-But it should work with macOS Catalina and onward as well.
+Tested with macOS Sonoma to Tahoe.
+But it should work with macOS Catalina and onward.